Navasota, Texas: Marshal Frank Hamer

 In 1908, Navasota was still a Wild West boomtown: according to one source, "shootouts on the main street were so frequent that in two years at least a hundred men had died".
 Famed lawman Frank Hamer, then 24 years old, was hired from the Texas Rangers to become the City Marshal.
 Hamer moved in and imposed law and order, prosecuting Navasota criminals until the town became safe again.
 He served as marshal until 1911.
 Hamer became more widely known in 1934 as a leader of the posse that hunted down and fatally shot Bonnie and Clyde.
 In 2012, the City of Navasota commissioned local sculptor Russell Cushman to design and create a statue of Frank Hamer, which is now on display in front of the city hall building.

 Present

 As of 2024, the population of the town was an estimated 9,471 people.
-The industrial sector of the community boasts 23 companies and over 1,200 jobs.
+The industrial sector of the community includes 23 companies with over 1,200 jobs.
 In 2009, Navasota was selected as a "Visionaries in Preservation" city by the Texas Historical Commission to protect the numerous historic structures in the city.
 A new municipal building was completed in 2011 and continued downtown improvements are under construction, with completion scheduled for 2023.

-In 2012, Navasota Municipal Airport completed an expansion of its runway to 5000 ft long by 75 ft wide and is now able to accommodate jets on the runway.
+In 2012, Navasota Municipal Airport completed an expansion of its runway to 5000 ft long by 75 ft wide and became able to accommodate jets on the runway.

-The city of Navasota earned a 2011 Gold Leadership Award from the Texas Comptroller's Office for efforts in transparency.
-Its application scored 17 of 20 points.
-Navasota was one of 70 (out of over a thousand) cities in Texas to receive the Gold status.
-It also received the award in 2013.

 In 2012, Navasota was named by the Union Pacific Railroad as "Train Town USA".

 In August 2013, Navasota was named a Go Texan "Certified Retirement Community" by the Texas Department of Agriculture.